 Peter is a Registered Architect in SA.
 He is a Fellow of the Australian Institute of Architects and the Past Chair of the Association for Learning Environments SA Chapter Australasia Region.

 Peter received the inaugural Robert Denyer Cheesman Award for Best Practice in Architecture 2013 from the Architectural Practice Board of SA on 29 January 2014.
-He was nominated by Cornerstone College and St Peter’s Woodlands Grammar School, with whom he has worked for 21 years and 8 years respectively.
+He was nominated by Cornerstone College and St Peter’s Woodlands Grammar School.

 The award recognises that architecture is for and about people, and that long term relationships based on trust and rapport have immense value.